Shape the future of healthcare and bioscience

 Most masters’ students complete a dissertation or thesis, and coursework.

-Postgraduate students come from a range of backgrounds and include health care professionals, law graduates, and those with policy roles.
+Postgraduate students may be yet to start their careers, or can come from a range of professional backgrounds and include healthcare professionals, law graduates, and those with policy roles.

 Explore your study options further.
 Refer to enrolment information found on the following qualification pages: